markusju/pollard-rho/README.md

-# Pollard's Roh Algorithm for discrete logarithms in Python
+# Pollard's Rho Algorithm for discrete logarithms in Python

 This is a simple, yet straight forward implementation of Pollard's rho algorithm for discrete logarithms It computes X such that G^X = H mod P.